-In the hollow of the valley lies a monastery-style garden that has been modelled on a design from a 1787 engraving.
+In the hollow of the valley lies a monastery-style garden.
+It has been modelled on a design from a 1787 engraving.
 From here you can enjoy bucolic views over the nearby hills.
-The ‘Fontaine Douce’ stream which runs through the valley, passing under the complex only adds to the appeal of the grounds.
-The water has been channelled and descends via a number of cascades before passing through the abbey’s chapterhouse.
-It’s undoubtedly one of the stand-out features of the site, contributing to a sense of peace and quiet – a place to daydream a while.
+The ‘Fontaine Douce’ stream runs through the valley, passing under the complex.
+This only adds to the appeal of the grounds.
+The water has been channelled and descends via a number of cascades.
+Then, passes through the abbey’s chapterhouse.
+It’s undoubtedly one of the stand-out features of the site.
+This contributes to a sense of peace and quiet – a place to daydream a while.

 Explore the abbey thanks to treasure hunts for the whole family